 - Participatory culture

 My monograph Self-representation and digital culture was published by Palgrave Macmillan in summer 2012 and came out in a paperback edition in 2015.
 Recently completed projects include a study of the local news ecology in Leeds. with Stephen Coleman, Chris Birchall, Julie Firmstone, Giles Moss, Katy Parry, Judith Stamper and Jay G. Blumler (2016) The Mediated City: The News in a Post-Industrial Context.
 London: Zed Books, and an exploration of the mediation of contemporary soldiering with Katy Parry (see below for published and forthcoming journal articles from this project).
-My newest work focuses on women’s perspectives on their own practices of self-representation on and offline and how they understand the intersection of these with more mainstream/dominant representations of women in circulation.

 (2016) The Mediated City: The News in a Post-Industrial Context.
 London: Zed.

 (2012) Self Representation and Digital Culture.
 Basingstoke: Palgrave Macmillan.

 (2017) “‘When he’s in Afghanistan it’s like our world/his world’: mediating military experience”, Media, Culture and Society.
 39.1: 29-44.

 (2016) “(Extra)ordinary portraits and stories: Self-representation, public culture and the contemporary British soldier”, Media, War and Conflict.
 9.1: 93-109.